aesalazar/kaxaml/readme.md

 - Provides the ability to load an external Assemblies
 - Inspired by punker76's fork of Kaxaml ([Punker76 Fork](https://github.com/punker76/kaxaml))
 - Allows DLLs to be loaded and referenced in XAML
-- Ref can be saved with XAML using XML comment
+- Ref can be saved with XAML using XML comment so they will be loaded automatically whenever XAML file is opened
 - Other Changes
     - Change plugins to load via Dependency Injection
     - Add busy indicator when parse timer is in flight